 Each sinus has an opening that allows mucous to drain – this drainage is essential to keeping your sinuses working well and you healthy.
 Anything that obstructs that flow may cause a buildup of mucus in the sinuses and trigger symptoms that range from minor to severe.

 Experts agree that healthy sinuses are a key to a good quality of life and that unhealthy sinuses may cause some unwanted complications.

-Sinusitis is defined as an inflammation of the sinus lining commonly caused by bacterial, viral and / or microbial infections; as well as, structural issues such as ostial blockage.
-Symptoms include nasal congestion, facial discomfort, nasal discharge, headache, and fatigue.
+Sinusitis is defined as an inflammation of the sinus lining commonly caused by bacterial, viral and/or microbial infections; as well as, structural issues such as an ostial blockage.
+Symptoms include:

 There are two main categories of sinusitis: acute and chronic.

 Sinusitis is usually preceded by a cold, allergy attack or irritation from environmental pollutants.
 Often, the resulting symptoms, such as nasal pressure, nasal congestion, a “runny nose,” and fever, run their course in a few days.
 However, if symptoms persist, a bacterial infection or acute sinusitis may develop.